21

 clouds

-The boulder on the southern bay lies here, as it seems, for many years:
+The boulder on the southern bay has been lying here for what seems like many years:

 boulder

-The water in the bay is clean (click to increase)
+The water in the bay is clean (click to enlarge)

 water